OpenSource-Syndicate/RAVANA/architecture.md

 ### 🧠 State-Driven Behavior

-Actions are not reactive — they’re influenced by an internal state, especially `mood`.
+Actions are not reactive — they're influenced by an internal state, especially `mood`.
 This produces varied, non-deterministic behaviors.

 ### 📉 Resource Efficiency